 These keyboards are currently available in two sizes.
 We bought and tested the NuPhy Halo96 V2, which has a compact 96% form factor.
 It has nearly all the same keys as a full-size keyboard but eliminates the space between key clusters.
 While this makes it a bit more compact than conventional full-size keyboards, it's still quite a large and bulky, high-profile keyboard that isn't very portable.

-A smaller compact (75%) Halo75 V2 is also available, but it lacks a numpad and takes up considerably less desk space.
-You can reference the dimensions of this variant on NuPhy's website.
+This is a smaller compact (75%) Halo75 V2 variant, but it lacks a numpad and takes up considerably less desk space.
+Here are the dimensions of this variant provided by NuPhy.
+A compact (65%) variant is also available.
+This version removes the function row and requires even less desk space.
+Here are its dimensions.

 These keyboards have excellent build quality and feel very sturdy with only minimal deck flex.
 They have an aluminum top case, a POM plate, and a semi-transparent plastic bottom case that allows the 'halo' RGB lighting to shine out.